ProNeverFake/SA_ROS_PKG/README.md

 There are the ros packages for iwb milling robot simulation, relying on ROS Noetic distribution.
 The packages perform robot modeling, visualization, path planning, controlling, simulation with physic simulator, and many other functionalities.

-You can simply run each package seperately with terminal command line, which helps you get to know how it works.
-Besides, with IWB_ROBOT class in iwb_ros python package, you can also run these ros functionalites in a few lines and make them cooperate with you own programm.
+You can simply run each package seperately with terminal command line, which helps you to get to know how it works.
+Besides, with IWB_ROBOT class in iwb_ros python package, you can also run these ros functionalites in a few python lines and make them cooperate with you own programm.

 ## 🏁 Getting Started <a name = "getting_started"></a>